• Recipes

 Ingredients

-• 1 pound thin fillets of cod (or tilapia or other white fish)
+• 2 pounds thin fillets of cod (or tilapia or any other type of white fish)

 Instructions

-3. Pat the fish dry with paper towels and lightly season with salt and pepper.
+2. Pat the fish dry with paper towels and set it on the sheet-pans.
+Set aside.

-6. Use a spoon to lightly pat and spread the panko on top of the fish, evenly covering the fillets.
+6. Use a spoon to lightly pat and spread panko over the fish, evenly covering the fillets.

-7. Bake 12 minutes, until the top is golden and the fish easily flakes apart with a fork.
+7. Bake for about 12 minutes, until the fish easily flakes apart with a fork.

 Notes